 - A need for global safety measures.
 The UN’s Seaweed Manifesto calls for internationally agreed standards, increased investment efforts and collaboration by governments to drive the industry forwards.

 - Harvesting seaweed is difficult.
-Large scale seaweed cultivation and harvesting methods, technologies and equipment still need to be developed.
+Large-scale seaweed cultivation and harvesting methods, technologies and equipment still need to be developed.
 No one really knows how to do this on a large scale as it is still unprecedented.
-Many learnings are still to come on the area of logistics and harvesting.
+Many learnings are still to come in the area of logistics and harvesting.

 - The benefits of seaweed are largely unspoken.
 By advocating the benefits of seaweed and increasing the awareness of the benefits we can push for this large scale large-scale shift in its use to occur.

-- Processing of seaweed needs to be improved.
+- The processing of seaweed needs to be improved.
 We do need for more efficient seaweed processing capability like the Nauvu® Process.

 With this background and considering their experience in managing the difficulties of working both with and against the ocean, this is important.

-This is a real opportunity to use the ocean in driving the good.
+This is a real opportunity to harness the ocean for the good of mankind.

 The benefits?
 Solving the world’s food crisis.
-Removing vast amounts of harmful greenhouse gasses from the atmosphere, and aleviating the eutrophication of our oceans.
+Removing vast amounts of harmful greenhouse gasses from the atmosphere, and alleviating the eutrophication of our oceans.